-The article below about can bleach kill toenail fungus has received a lot of interest, more than any other on our site.
+The article below about jojoba oil for toenail fungus has received a lot of interest, more than any other on our site.
 We believe it’s because it pulls no punches.
 Yet, while it’s an important issue, it’s not all doom and gloom, there is another point of view that some find quite unorthodox, but workable.

 This article has proven to be very useful to our readers and they come back regularly to keep abreast of the latest developments.
-While can bleach kill toenail fungus remains an important subject, it’s always an added bonus when you can be enlightened, and even amused by being shown the other side of the issue.
+While jojoba oil for toenail fungus remains an important subject, it’s always an added bonus when you can be enlightened, and even amused by being shown the other side of the issue.
 Some things are not always what they seem.
 Read on for more insight.